Knut Arild Hareide: Career

 Hareide was active in the Youth of the Christian People's Party, being a member of the national board 1999–2001 before joining the national board of the Christian Democratic Party.
 He worked as a political advisor in the Ministry of Church Affairs, Education and Research from 1998 to 2000, during the first cabinet Bondevik.
 He later became State Secretary in the Ministry of Finance from 2001 to 2003 during the second cabinet Bondevik.
 In 2003 he became second deputy leader of the Christian Democratic Party nationwide.

-He then joined the cabinet during a 2004 reshuffle, serving as the Norwegian Minister of the Environment from summer 2004 to fall 2005.
-He was the youngest ever cabinet member from the Christian Democratic Party, and the first Christian Democratic to hold the post.
-The second cabinet Bondevik did not survive the 2005 elections, and as such Hareide had to step down from office that year.
+He then joined the cabinet during a 2004 reshuffle, serving as the Norwegian Minister of the Environment from summer 2004 to autumn 2005.
+He was the youngest ever cabinet member from the Christian Democratic Party, and the first Christian Democrat to hold the post.
+The second cabinet Bondevik did not survive the 2005 elections, and Hareide therefore had to step down from office that year.
 His successor was Helen Bjørnøy.
 Until 2009, Hareide had never been elected to the Norwegian Parliament, but served as a deputy representative during the terms 1997-2001, 2001-2005 and 2005-2009.
-On the local level of politics he was a member of Bømlo municipality council from 1991 to 1995.
+At the local level, he was a member of the municipal council of Bømlo Municipality from 1991 to 1995.

 In 2007 Hareide announced that he had left politics for the time being to pursue a career in the national media conglomerate Schibsted, as an organizational director.
 His career in the company started with the position of trainee in 1997.
 Outside politics, his only paid full-time appointments have been in Schibsted.
-He still works behind the scenes for his party, occasionally commenting on issues in the national media.
+He continued to work behind the scenes for his party, occasionally commenting on issues in the national media.
 He did not rule out a return to national politics in the future, and in late 2008 he was selected by his party as the top candidate on the party's ticket in Akershus county.
 The Christian Democratic Party formerly held a seat in this county, but lost it in 2005.
 Hareide has never lived in Akershus.
 Party leader Dagfinn Høybråten hails from Akershus, but he runs on the Rogaland ticket to secure a safe seat.